turingschool/backend-curriculum-site/module4/intermission_work/intermission_work.md

 **No Submission**

+## 5. Gear Up Lightening Talk

+Submit your talk topic with a brief description [here](https://turingtalks.herokuapp.com/projects/new) by **9:00 am Monday of week 1**.
+Example Submission:
+  - TOPIC: Bias in Facial Recognition Software
+  - DESCRIPTION:  An overview of how facial recognition software was created, how it is used today, and what needs to change in order to ensure positive outcomes

+**Duplicate topics will not be accepted, so submit early in order to secure your choice!**

 ## High Level Concepts to Keep in Mind
   -   Methods are called Functions
   -   You should know the difference between `undefined` and `null`; JS does not have a `nil` like Ruby does